junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Thank you," the ghost answers, eyes sad and loppy, "but still, it would be nice to know what I am or who I am -- or was."

-Dean finds his heart ache at the pained look on the ghost's face.
+Dean finds his heart aching at the pained look on the ghost's face.
 "Don't worry, we'll find out," he tells him, saying it like a promise.

 <br>